2026 Speakers

 DuVal & Associates

-Prior to founding the firm, Mark was general counsel for 3M Pharmaceuticals and Drug Delivery Systems working both domestically and internationally.
-He was on assignment for 3M Health Care Systems, Ltd. In Europe based out of the United Kingdom.
-He then worked at Medtronic in Corporate Compliance for FDA, Anti-kickback, False Claims Act, HIPAA & HITECH, and other advice related to the FDA-regulated industry.
+Mark DuVal, J.D., FRAPS, is CEO of DuVal & Associates, P.A.
+Mark’s practice includes providing strategic regulatory advice, developing compliance programs, designing and implementing sophisticated marketing programs, counseling on reimbursement matters, conducting sales training and interfacing extensively on behalf of companies with the FDA with relation to product approvals and clearances, clinical trial negotiations, approvals, policy arguments, appeals, etc. Prior to founding the firm, Mark was general counsel for 3M Pharmaceuticals and Drug Delivery Systems working both domestically and internationally on assignment for 3M Health Care Systems, Ltd. in Europe.
+He then worked at Medtronic in Corporate Compliance for FDA, Anti-Kickback, False Claims Act, HIPAA & HITECH, and other advice related to the FDA-regulated industry.

 Bryan Feldhaus, President, DuVal & Associates